Studying in 2022

-The University of Vaasa increases teaching on campus starting from 1 February 2022.
 Our premise is that the members of the university community can work and study safely.
-Spring 2022 is a transition period in the organisation of teaching.
-We are preparing for autumn 2022 when we will provide quality education on campus and in part also remotely.
+Autumn 2022 we will provide quality education on campus and in part also remotely.
 New, pedagogically developed solutions that support blended teaching are the key.
 For each degree programme, on-campus teaching will be planned so that it is offered evenly throughout the academic year.

 2. How will I know if my courses change or are cancelled?